-Google is the link between your healthcare organization and the consumer.
+Google My Business is the link between your healthcare organization and the consumer.

 Consumers use the reviews and ratings of each doctor when deciding who to trust with their health.

 It’s up to you to make sure those reviews and ratings are mostly positive.
 But first, make sure you have a location page for each provider.